Topic Sentence in Essays: A Comprehensive Guide

 For example, if your thesis statement is: “The three main reasons why Trump won the presidential election are his policies, his personality, and the fact that he is a celebrity,” then you would want to focus on just one of these reasons in each paragraph.
 In other words, you would have three body paragraphs, each with its own topic sentence:

-1. One of the reasons Trump became a president was that Trump’s policies resonated with many voters.
+1. One of the reasons Trump became president was that Trump’s policies resonated with many voters.
+(This sentence sets up the first argument)

-2. Another reason that should be mentioned is that Trump’s brash personality was seen as a refreshing change from traditional politics.
+2. Another reason that should be mentioned is that Trump’s brash personality was seen as a refreshing change from traditional politics (This sentence introduces the next point).

-3. And the last main reason is that Trump’s celebrity status gave him an advantage over other candidates.
+3. And the last main reason is that Trump’s celebrity status gave him an advantage over other candidates (This sentence concludes the list of main points).

 Step 3: Keep it concise.